tanayk2610/AutoBot/Docs/Acceptance_Test.md

 For testing use case 1 & 3 we have already saved the required Digital Ocean keys for TA.
 TAs will be able to create virtual machines and can verify by pinging to the IP addresses.

-**Note:** To test the tokens we created a VM using TAs account and thus TAs might see a breif chat history with AutoBot.
+**Note:** To test the tokens we  have created a VM using TAs account and thus TAs might see a breif chat history with AutoBot.
 The VM has been deleted after testing.

 **Note:** TAs will not be able to see the machines on Digital Ocean, because the machines will be created on our Digital Ocean account.
 This has been discussed with Professor Christopher Parnin.